DQL¶

 Grouping Result Processing¶

-When a query includes both grouping and time windows, a two-dimensional data structure is produced.
-Group By can be mixed with time windows, and the query result will be a two-dimensional array.
-The first layer of this two-dimensional array is multiple groups distinguished by group keys, and the second dimension is multi-time interval data within a single group.
+When a query contains both grouping and time windows, a two-dimensional data structure is produced.
+Group By can be used mixed with time windows.
+The result of such a query will be a two-dimensional array.
+The first layer of this two-dimensional array consists of multiple groups distinguished by the grouping keys, and the second dimension is the multi-time interval data within a single group.

 Two-dimensional data structure example: